bhargavachary/bhargavachary.github.io/README.md

 - Open a PR with your changes and request a preview build, or ask a maintainer for a temporary preview environment.

 See `CONTRIBUTING.md` for more details.

+Note: This repository builds smoothly on GitHub Pages.
+Local builds can be fragile because they require exact Ruby/Bundler and plugin versions to match the Pages environment.